-Everest Three High Pass Trek is an ideal choice for adventure seeker looking for a challenging trek in the Himalayas.
-This trek provides the ultimate experience of crossing the three high passes Renjo la (5340 m), Cho La (5368 m) and Kongma La (5500 m) pass, climbing of the three peaks Gokyo Ri (5357 m), Kalapathar (5643m) and Chukung Ri (5546 m) along with a hike to the Everest Base Camp.
+Everest Three High Pass Trek is an ideal choice for the adventure seeker looking for a challenging trek in the Himalayas.
+This trek provides the ultimate experience of crossing the three high passes Renjo La (5340 m), Cho La (5368 m), and Kongma La (5500 m) pass, climbing the three peaks Gokyo Ri (5357 m), Kalapathar (5643m) and Chukung Ri (5546 m) along with a hike to the Everest Base Camp.

 Everest three high pass trek begins with an exciting flight to Lukla.
 From here it continues to Phakding and then to Namche Bazaar, the gateway to EBC Trek.
 At Namche Bazaar we will spend two nights acclimatizing before proceeding further.
-From Namche we will hike towards the Sherpa village of Thame and Marlung and cross the 1st of our three high pass Renjo La, then to Gokyo village and climb Gokyo Ri.
+From Namche, we will hike towards the Sherpa village of Thame and Marlung and cross the 1st of our three high passes Renjo La, then to Gokyo village and climb Gokyo Ri.
 Cross the Cho La Pass (2nd high pass), and hike to Kalapatthar (the epitome of our adventure).
-Finally hike to the Everest Base Camp, cross the last of the three passes Kongma La pass and climb Chukung Ri that offers amazing view of Amadablam, Lhotse, Nuptse, Makalu.
-Then descend to the Sherpa village of Khumjung, back to Lukla and fly to Kathmandu.
+Finally, hike to the Everest Base Camp, cross the last of the three passes Kongma La pass, and climb Chukung Ri that offers an amazing view of Amadablam, Lhotse, Nuptse, Makalu.
+Then descend to the Sherpa village of Khumjung, back to Lukla, and fly to Kathmandu.